-The first in the five part series, showing you how five ‘F’ words create our products, outside of graphic design.
+The first in the five part series, is Fabrics.
 We are making a name for ourselves through our graphics, cycling ethos and events but these are only three parts of a long and thorough process.
 We make sure our products are strong enough in their own right, even before we crank up Photoshop and break out the crayons.

 The foundation of all clothing, not just ours, fabrics are of vital importance, whether it be a casual or a performance product.
 How does it feel?
 How does it perform?
 How well does it lends itself to this manufacturing process?
 These are all questions that need answering.
 We spend endless hours feeling and researching lots of different fabrics from many different companies and judging if they are right for what we want to make out of them.